FranckPachot/website/gitpod/docs/references/gitpod-public-api.md

 # Gitpod public API

-> **⚠️ Warning:** Public API is currently in development and may change frequently before it reaches General Availability.
+> **⚠️ Warning:** The Public API is currently in active development.
+Gitpod may change the API contract **at any time** before the API is finally released as Generally Available.
+Use the API at your own risk.
+Also see [Release Cycle](/docs/help/public-roadmap/release-cycle) for the guarantees that Gitpod make for our features at various points in our release cycle.

 ## About the Gitpod API